Preshy/video-frames-extractor/README.md

 $ composer install
 ```
 ### Usage
-The tool takes three arguments: the input video file, the output video file, and the watermark image file.
+The tool takes two arguments: the input video file, the output directory.
 To run the tool, open the terminal, navigate to the root directory of the repository, and run the following command:

 #### Execute code
 ```